-Follow in the footsteps of Winston Churchill, experience the trenches of the First World War or step aboard the largest surviving example of Britain's 20th century naval power – whether you're fascinated by all things military or just curious to learn more.
+Follow in the footsteps of Winston Churchill, experience the trenches of the First World War, and step aboard the largest surviving example of Britain's 20th century naval power – whether you're fascinated by all things military or just curious to learn more.

-Most offer rotating programmes of special exhibitions and at almost all of London's military museums, entry is free too!
+Most military museums in London offer special exhibitions and some are free to enter!
 Take your pick of the top military museums listed below.

-Located in the heart of Horse Guards, the Household Cavalry Museum offers a behind-the-scenes look at the uniquely British blend of pageantry and pomp that is day-to-day life for the regiment who guard the Queen.
-You can see troopers working with horses in the original 18th century stables and try on real helmets and cuirasses.Find Prices
+The Household Cavalry Museum offers a behind-the-scenes look at the uniquely British blend of pageantry and pomp that is day-to-day life for the regiment who guard the Queen.
+You can see troopers working with horses in the original 18th century stables and try on real helmets and cuirasses.Read More